2012 United States presidential election: Gallery

 The Empire State Building in New York City was lit blue when CNN called Ohio for Obama, projecting him the winner of the election.
 Likewise, red would have been used if Romney won.

-The Obamas and the Bidens embrace following the television announcement of their victory.
+The Obamas and the Bidens embrace following the television announcement of their re-election victory.

 The Obamas and the Bidens walk on stage at the election night victory celebration at McCormick Place in Chicago.

+The Obamas and the Bidens celebrate their re-election victory.

-Former governor Mitt Romney meets with President Barack Obama at the White House after the 2012 presidential election.
+Former governor Romney meets with President Obama at the White House after the 2012 presidential election.